TRANSACTIONS IN DFDS A/S SHARES MADE BY EXECUTIVES

 |XCSE, Nasdaq Copenhagen

-The Executive Board’s holding of shares in DFDS is available from this link
+Holding of shares by members of DFDS’ Board of Directors are available from this link

 Contact